cosmo0/hfr-topics/best-games/switch.md

 - **Monster Boy and the Cursed Kingdom**
 - Momodora Reverie Under The Moonlight, Minoria
 - **[Ori & the Blind Forest](https://www.cosmo0.fr/critique/ori-and-the-blind-forest-definitive-edition/), [Ori & the Will of the Wisps](https://www.cosmo0.fr/critique/ori-the-will-of-the-wisps/)**
+- Record of Lodoss War: Deedlit In Wonder Labyrinth
 - Salt & Sanctuary
 - Shantae & The Seven Sirens
 - Shinsenkai Into the Depth